Copyright 2021 Xanadu Quantum Technologies Inc.

 conventional multi-controlled-Z gate with an additional bit flip on each qubit before and after.

-This function performs the multi-controlled-Z gate via a multi-controlled-X gate by picking an
+This function returns the multi-controlled-Z gate via a multi-controlled-X gate by picking an

 arbitrary target wire to perform the X and adding a Hadamard on that wire either side of the